Approximation game

 In some of the earlier articles on this blog, we talked about the nature of real numbers and the meanings of infinity.
 The theory outlined in these posts is interesting but also hopelessly abstract.
 It’s as if we’re inventing make-believe worlds that have no discernible connection to reality.

-In today’s post, let’s look at a cool counterexample: a surprising outcome of an numerical experiment that can be backed up with fairly simple proofs, but that makes sense only if you take a step back to consider the construction of real numbers and rationals.
+In today’s post, we’ll examine a cool counterexample: an outcome of an numerical experiment that can be backed up with fairly simple proofs, but that makes sense only if you take a step back to consider the construction of real numbers and rationals.

 Defining “good”

 If you wanted to find an exact match, you could try aideal = r · b; this makes the a / b fraction equal to r · b / b = r.
-That said, r · b might not be an integer (or even a rational number), so even without the added constraint, the approach is usually a bust.
+That said, r · b might not be an integer (or even a rational number), so even without the added “no exact matches” rule, the approach is usually a bust.

 If we round the value up (⌈r · b⌉), we get a number that is equal or greater than aideal; if it’s greater, the difference between the two values will be less than 1.
 In other words, we can write the following inequality:

-This is saying that the rounded-up number may be equal to what we need to match r exactly, or it might overshoot the target, but always by less than the minimum possible increment of the numerator in the a / b fraction.
+This is saying that the rounded-up number may be equal to the ideal solution needed to match r exactly, or it might overshoot the target, but always by less than the minimum possible increment of the numerator in the a / b fraction.

 The result is almost what we need, but once more, the rules prohibit approximations that are exactly equal to r.
 The workaround is to subtract 1 from all sides of the inequality:

-We can follow the same thought process to find the high-side estimate (a / b > r):
+We can follow the same thought process to find the high-side estimate (a / b > r); this time, we round the product down and then add 1:

 Finally, the error (ε) associated with any a / b can be easily calculated as: